openvcloud/docs/docs/EndUserPortal/Machines/Machines.md

 ### Change Log

-An history of the changes to your virtual machine is shown on the **Change Log** tab:
+A history of the changes to your virtual machine is shown on the **Change Log** tab:

 ![](ChangeLog.png)